 Cian Allen is a PhD candidate at the Department of Economics under the supervision of Philip R. Lane.
 He is a Visiting PhD Scholar at the University of California, Berkeley for the year 2017/2018.
 His research focuses mainly on international macroeconomics, wealth and cross-border financial linkages.
 Cian's current work looks at the intersections between international and sectoral financial balance sheets.
 He is an Irish Research Council Scholar and Grattan Fellow and previously obtained an MRes in Economics (APE) at Paris School of Economics and a BSc in Economics from the University of Paris II.

-Katharina Bergant is a Grattan Scholar in her third year of the PhD program working on her dissertation under the title “Financial Globalisation”.
+Katharina Bergant is a Grattan Scholar in her fourth year of the PhD program working on her dissertation under the title “Financial Globalisation”.
 Her most recent research focuses on the application of microdata in international financial economics which she uses to analyse the determinants international capital flows and the role of valuation effects.
 She is spending the academic year 2018-19 at the Harvard Kennedy School as a research fellow under the sponsorship of Carmen Reinhart.
-Before that, she did a research internship at the Central Bank of Ireland where she was involved in several research projects, e.g. the analyses of the transmission of macroprudential policies and the effects of the most recent Asset Purchasing Program of the European Central Bank.
+Before that, she worked as a visiting researcher at Directorate General Economics at the European Central Bank as well as the Central Bank of Ireland.
 In the first two years of her PhD, Katharina taught the MSc.
 Macroeconomics tutorials and worked as a research assistant for Philip Lane and Agustin Benetrix.